01 of 12

-Even if you aren't a big baseball fan, the awe-inspiring view of downtown Pittsburgh, the Roberto Clemente Bridge, and Pittsburgh's three rivers beyond the center field wall is reason enough to see a ball game at PNC Park.
-Home of the MLB Pittsburgh Pirates, PNC Park was selected as the best ballpark in Major League Baseball ESPN for its "perfect blend of location, history, design, comfort and baseball."
-Enjoy these photos of Pittsburgh's PNC Park!
+Even if you aren't a big baseball fan, viewing photos of the awe-inspiring view of downtown Pittsburgh, the Roberto Clemente Bridge, and Pittsburgh's three rivers beyond the center field wall will give you reason enough to see a ballgame at PNC Park.
+Home of the MLB Pittsburgh Pirates, PNC Park was selected as the best ballpark in Major League Baseball ESPN for its "perfect blend of location, history, design, comfort, and baseball."

-Ceremonial groundbreaking for PNC Park took place on...
-April 7, 1999 and opening day took place just two years later on April 9, 2001 with a sellout crowd of 36,954.
-It is named PNC Park after PNC Bank, who paid in excess of $30 million for the naming rights.Continue to 2 of 12 below.
+The ceremonial groundbreaking for PNC Park took place on April 7, 1999, and the opening day took place just two years later on April 9, 2001, with a sellout crowd of 36,954.
+It is named PNC Park after PNC...
+Bank, who paid in excess of $30 million for the naming rights.Continue to 2 of 12 below.

 02 of 12